“Your son will never be able to do anything like stacking wooden blocks ever.” came the doctor’s reply.

 What is your proudest or happiest moment in raising Rainer?

 I also want to add that recently in March; he drove a go-kart for 5 laps on his own!
-(For safety reasons, he was the only one on the track) He could steer quite well for a first timer!
-We were so proud at how he has come a long way.
+(For safety reasons, he was the only one on the track) He could steer quite well for a first-timer!
+We were so proud of how he has come a long way.